MatisPatel/matispatel.github.io/_pages/cv.md

 redirect_from:
   - /resume
 ---
-Below is a plaintext summary of my CV [click here for a PDF](/files/Patel_Matishalin_CV.pdf)
+Below is a plaintext summary of my CV [click here for a PDF](/files/Patel_Matishalin_CV_MC.pdf)

 ## Research

-### April 2020 -- Present, University of Cambridge, Research Associate
+### April 2020 -- Present, University of Cambridge, Centre for the Future of Intelligence, Research Associate
+I have joined the [Kinds of Intelligence project](http://lcfi.ac.uk/projects/kinds-of-intelligence/) and the [Animal-AI Olympics group](http://lcfi.ac.uk/projects/kinds-of-intelligence/animalaiolympics/) to work on applying insights from Major Transitions in Evolution to cognitive evolution and the development of Animal level artificial intelligences.
+My work is interdisciplinary and combines basic evolutionary theory, game theory and evolutionary computing.

+### April 2020 -- Nov 2021, University of Cambridge, Dept of Zoology, Research Associate
-I have just begun an 18 month project on intra/intergroup conflict in banded mongooses as part of the [Banded Mongoose research project](http://socialisresearch.org/about-the-banded-mongoose-project/).
+Postdoc project on intra/intergroup conflict in banded mongooses as part of the [Banded Mongoose research project](http://socialisresearch.org/about-the-banded-mongoose-project/).
+The project developed a simulation of how warfare over resources shapes inter and intra group conflict in a system modelled on banded mongooses biology.
+Our work showed several interesting results about the selective pressures on cooperation and the role of resource availability.
+Two manuscripts are in preparation from this project.

 ### September 2015 -- November 2019, University of Oxford DPhil in Evolutionary Theory
 My DPhil has focused on the evolution of cooperation.
 My second chapter